-2. Once you choose the lender with the best rate, you provide your financial information to qualify for the loan.
+- Complete a loan application - Once you choose the lender with the best rate, you provide your financial information to qualify for the loan.
 The lender may want to know your income, assets, debt load, credit history, etc.

-- lien holder fees ($5 to $10),
+- Lien holder fees ($5 to $10),

-- state re-registration fees ($5 to $75) and
+- State re-registration fees ($5 to $75) and

 There are several reasons why refinancing your car loan might be wise:

-2. You can get lower monthly payments.
+- Lower monthly payments - You can get lower monthly payments.